KenKundert/inform/doc/user.rst

    template is a string, and its *format* method is called with the unnamed and named arguments of the message passed as arguments.

+remove:
+   Specifies the argument values that are unavailable to the template.

 wrap = False:
    Specifies whether message should be wrapped. *wrap* may be True, in which case the default width of 70 is used.
 Alternately, you may specify the